How cool is this? You can read the classics for free on openlibrary.org.

 License: Standard YouTube License

-A useful guide to how local government works in New Zealand (that is, territorial authorities such as councils).
+A useful guide to how councils and other local government bodies work in New Zealand.
 Aimed at journalists but readable for anyone interested.
 Created by Local Government NZ.

 LGNZ publishes the guide under the following copyright policy: “This site provides users with easy access to publicly held information.
 You may copy, print or download any government material on this site.
 Any use of scripts or code requires permission from the administrator.”